pcmueller/flashcards/README.md

 Node server running on port 3000
 ```

-Then your game should initialize, displaying a welcome message and the first question in your deck!
+Your game should initialize, displaying a welcome message and the quizzing you with the first Flash Card in your deck!

 ## Contributor